Achieving Honors in English

 The Quinn Thesis Prize recognizes those students whose final thesis project exhibited strong writing and research.

-The Wagner Award for Outstanding Thesis is given to the student whose final thesis has been deemed the outstanding thesis for the year.
+The John Wagner/Ralph Williams Award for Outstanding Thesis is given to the student whose final thesis has been deemed the outstanding thesis for the year.
 This annual award is decided by the Honors Committee and includes a cash prize.

 The Quinn and Wagner awards are announced at the year-end Honors Symposium.